-We recently had the pleasure of meeting with Mark and some other virtual travelers for a virtual tour of Irish fairy tales and weird true stories from Dublin.
-If you enjoy these Irish fairy tales you may enjoy additional tales paired with a virtual Irish Whiskey tasting.
+Luckily we found an online experience through Airbnb.
+We had the pleasure of meeting with Mark and some other virtual travelers for a virtual tour of Irish folk tales and weird true stories from Dublin, Ireland.
+These are meant to be a sample of short Irish folk tales.
+If you enjoy these Irish folk tales, you may enjoy additional tales paired with a virtual Irish Whiskey tasting.

 During the last ice age, glaciers connected Ireland and England.
 When the ice melted Ireland stood as a lone island in the Atlantic Ocean.
 The Celts from Gaul migrated north which is where the Gaelic language and culture originate from.
 However, the Romans never made it this far north due to the cold climate.
 They referred to Ireland as Hibernia (land of eternal winter.)

-Pagans who worshipped many gods inhabited Ireland until St. Patrick arrived from Wales.
-One version of the story says Irish raiders kidnapped Patrick.
+Pagans who worshipped many gods inhabited Ireland until Saint Patrick arrived from Wales.
+One version of the story says Irish raiders kidnaped Patrick.
 However, he managed to escape.
 After that he studied to become a priest and returned to Ireland to get rid of the pagans.
 He used the 3 points of the shamrock as a symbol to represent the Holy Trinity: Father, Son, and Holy Spirit.
 This symbol has stuck ever since.
-Sadly, last year, Ireland did not celebrate St. Patrick’s Day in public due to Covid-19.
-At this time pubs still remain closed unless they serve meals.
+Sadly, in 2020, Ireland did not celebrate St. Patrick’s Day in public due to Covid-19.
+At this time pubs have reopened, so this year will be a happy Saint Patrick’s Day.

 The Vikings invaded and took over Ireland in the 9th century and controlled Ireland for 300 years.
 Finally the English helped defeat the Vikings.
 However, the English “forgot” to go home and stayed in Ireland.

-The Pirate Queen: Irish Fairy Tale or Truth
+The Pirate Queen: Irish Folk Tale or Truth

 During the 16th century pirate queen Grace O’Malley roamed the seas with her fleet of ships.
 Rumor states that the Queen of England heard tales of this pirate queen which intrigued her.
 After all the two had the rare position of being rulers over men during a time when that was unheard of.
 The tale goes on that the two became great friends.